Woman with a clear face after the best laser treatment for broken capillaries.

 After your session, it’s normal to see some temporary changes in your skin as it begins to heal.
 You can expect some redness and a mild, sunburn-like feeling for a few hours to a couple of days.
 This is a sign that the treatment is working.
 You might also notice that some of the larger treated capillaries look a bit darker or even develop a tiny crust over them.
 Don’t worry—this is part of the natural healing process as your body clears away the targeted vessels.
 These effects typically resolve within a week.

-Tips to Ensure a Smooth Recovery
+My Top Tips for a Smooth Recovery

 Your aftercare is simple but so important for getting the best results.
 The number one rule is to protect your skin from the sun.
 Your skin will be extra sensitive, and sun exposure can lead to pigmentation changes.
 Be diligent about applying a broad-spectrum sunscreen with at least SPF 30 every single day.
 For the first 24 to 48 hours, it’s also a good idea to avoid hot showers, saunas, and strenuous exercise.
 Stick to a gentle skincare routine and skip any harsh exfoliants until your provider gives you the green light.